How to use the command 'pdfcrop' (with examples)

 Explanation:

-• pdfcrop: The command used to crop the PDF file.
+• pdfcrop: The command being executed.

 Use case 2: Set the margins of each page to a specific value